 6. Visit some of Ireland’s best beaches

 West Cork is well-known for having the best beaches in Ireland.
-From the surfing beach of Garrettstown to extraordinarily long Inchdoney beach, there’s certainly a beach in West Cork for everyone.
+From the surfing beach of Garrettstown to the extraordinarily long Inchydoney beach, there’s certainly a beach in West Cork for everyone.

-• Inchydoney beach – a whopping seven miles in length, Inchdoney is especially popular with overseas visitors.
-This is popularity is probably due to the stunning Inchdoney beach hotel which overlooks the beach.
+- Inchydoney Beach – a whopping seven miles in length, Inchdoney is especially popular with overseas visitors.
+Its popularity is probably due to the stunning Inchydoney Beach hotel which overlooks the beach.

-• Garrettstown beach – a popular surf beach, you can try your hand at surfing with G Town Surf School .
-Garrettstown is also very popular with local families, as it is one of the closest beaches to Cork city.
-Grab some food and refreshments from the food trucks along the beach or walk to Stranded Cafe for a sit-down lunch.
+- Garrettstown Beach – a popular surf beach, you can try your hand at surfing with G Town Surf School .
+Garrettstown is also very popular with local families, as it is one of the closest beaches to Cork City.
+Grab some food and refreshments from the food trucks along the beach or walk to Stranded Cafe or Bean & Berry at the top of the hill for a sit-down lunch.

 7. Catch the cable car to Dursey Island